voxel51/voxelgpt/README.md

 ### Local use/development

-If you want to directly use the `voxelgpt` module and/or develop the project locally, then you'll want to clone repository:
+If you want to directly use the `voxelgpt` module or develop the project locally, then you'll want to clone repository:

 ```shell